repasuma/mcp-oauth2-aws-cognito/docs/architecture-guide.md

-# MCP OAuth 2.1 AWS Cognito - Architecture Overview
+# MCP OAuth 2.1 Provider-Agnostic Architecture Overview

-This document explains the architecture of the MCP OAuth 2.1 implementation with AWS Cognito as the Authorization Server.
+This document explains the architecture of the MCP OAuth 2.1 implementation.
+While this example uses AWS Cognito as the Authorization Server, the implementation is **provider-agnostic** and works with any OAuth 2.1 compliant authorization server.

 ## System Architecture

-The implementation is based on a clean separation between the MCP server (Resource Server) and AWS Cognito (Authorization Server) as defined in the latest MCP Authorization specification.
+The implementation is based on a clean separation between the MCP server (Resource Server) and the Authorization Server as defined in the latest MCP Authorization specification.
+The key innovation is that all discovery and validation happens dynamically without hardcoded provider-specific logic.

 ## Components

 ### 1. MCP Client (Express.js)

 A Node.js Express application that implements:
-- Discovery of the Authorization Server through Protected Resource Metadata
+- **Dynamic** discovery of Authorization Servers through Protected Resource Metadata
-- OAuth 2.1 Authorization Code flow with PKCE
+- Provider-agnostic OAuth 2.1 Authorization Code flow with PKCE
 - Token management (storage, refresh, etc.)
 - Authenticated API calls to the MCP server

 The client follows this process:
 1. Makes initial request to the MCP server
 2. Receives 401 with WWW-Authenticate header pointing to resource metadata
-3. Fetches resource metadata to discover authorization server
+3. Fetches resource metadata to discover authorization server URL
+4. **Dynamically fetches** authorization server metadata from discovered URL
-4. Initiates OAuth flow with Cognito (with PKCE for security)
+5. Initiates OAuth flow using discovered endpoints (with PKCE for security)
-5. Receives and stores tokens
+6. Receives and stores tokens
-6. Uses access token for authenticated requests
+7. Uses access token for authenticated requests

 ### 2. MCP Server (Resource Server, Express.js)

 Implemented using Express.js:
 - Serves the Protected Resource Metadata document at `/.well-known/oauth-protected-resource`
-- Validates access tokens from Cognito
+- **Exposes generic OAuth authorization server metadata** at `/.well-known/oauth-authorization-server` (proxies to backing provider)
+- **Dynamically validates access tokens** using discovered JWKS URIs and issuer information
 - Returns 401 with appropriate WWW-Authenticate header for unauthenticated requests
 - Provides MCP API endpoints as protected resources

-### 3. AWS Cognito (Authorization Server)
+### 3. Authorization Server (AWS Cognito in this example)

-Serves as the OAuth 2.1 Authorization Server:
+Serves as the OAuth 2.1 Authorization Server (any compliant provider can be used):
 - Manages user authentication and authorization
 - Issues access tokens and refresh tokens
 - Provides JWT tokens with proper claims
 - Supports authorization code flow with PKCE
+- **Note**: While Cognito is used as an example, any OAuth 2.1 compliant authorization server can be substituted

 ### 4. Auto-Discovery Client (Express.js)

 A variant of the MCP Client that adds:
 - Support for OAuth 2.1 Dynamic Client Registration
-- Complete auto-discovery flow without pre-configuration
+- **Complete auto-discovery flow** without any pre-configuration
-- Registration with DCR endpoint through API Gateway
+- Registration with DCR endpoint (API Gateway in this example)
 - OAuth flow using dynamically obtained credentials
+- **Fully provider-agnostic** - works with any OAuth server that supports DCR

 ### 5. Dynamic Client Registration API (API Gateway + Lambda)